bedrock-mc/plugin/examples/plugins/php/WINDOWS.md

 ### "DLL not found" errors

 The PHP build includes all necessary DLLs in `bin/php/`.
 Make sure you're running from the correct directory.

-### Firewall warnings

-Windows may ask for firewall permissions when PHP starts listening on port 50053.
-Click "Allow access".

 ### Line ending issues